salesforce/sa11y/README.md

 ## Packages

-This repo contains the following packages
+This repo contains packages for automated accessibility testing used by teams in Salesforce.
+However, they are not specific to Salesforce and can be used to test any UI [supported by axe-core](https://github.com/dequelabs/axe-core#supported-browsers) for accessibility.

 ### [Jest integration](./packages/jest/README.md)